OzzyCzech/ozzyczech.cz/content/bash/Create image slideshow with FFMPEG.md

----
-title: Create image slideshow with ffmpeg
-date: 2019-12-06
-tags: [bash, ffmpeg]
----

 # Create image slideshow with ffmpeg

 Following will take all `*.jpg` images from current folder and create mp4 image slideshow.
 Images can have different sizes, [ffmpeg](https://www.ffmpeg.org/ffmpeg.html) will rescale or pad them.

 ```shell
 ffmpeg -framerate 1/3 \